 The Swiss conductor Matthias Bamert studied music in Darmstadt and Paris with Pierre Boulez and Stockhausen.
-He was principal oboist with the Salzburg Mozart Orchestra between 1965 to 1969, then switched to conducting.
+He was principal oboist of the Salzburg Mozart Orchestra between 1965 to 1969, then switched to conducting.

 Matthias Bamert's distinguished career began in North America as an apprentice to George Szell, later as Assistant Conductor to Leopold Stokowski and Resident Conductor of the Cleveland Orchestra under Lorin Maazel.
 He was Music Director of the Swiss Radio Orchestra (1977-1983), then began making a wider reputation across Europe.